Clinical-Year Externship Program

 - If a student's request can be accommodated, he or she will be notified via email.
 He or she will receive several documents that must be completed to set up the visit.
 The documents must be returned *90 days prior* to the student's scheduled visit date.

-**Visit Requests for the 2014-15 Clinical Year: NCSU-CVM is currently scheduling the rising 4th-year students for their clinical rotations.
-All visitor requests for the next clinical year (May 2014-May 2015) are on-hold until all students' schedules are completed.
-When the schedule reopens in spring 2014, the Clinical Coordinator will contact all visitor requests in the order their Applications were received.
+**Visit Requests for the 2015-16 Clinical Year: The Master Clinical Schedule is currently closed to visitor requests while we schedule all NCSU rising 4th-year students for their clinical rotations.
+Visitors may submit their Applications for the 2015-16 clinical year at any time, and requests will be held until all NCSU students' schedules are completed.
+When the schedule reopens in mid-March 2015, the Clinical Coordinator will contact all visitors in the order their Applications were received.

 Items of Importance